 One of the best diets for heart health and reducing inflammation is the Mediterranean diet.
 A very close second is the MIND diet, a diet that combines the Mediterranean diet with the cardiovascular-conscious DASH diet.
-Together, the blood pressure lowering principles of the DASH diet and the naturally anti-inflammatory Mediterranean diet creates a nutritional plan that is scientifically proven to improve brain health and reduce Alzheimer’s disease.
+Together, the blood pressure lowering principles of the DASH diet and the naturally anti-inflammatory Mediterranean diet creates a nutritional plan that is scientifically known to improve brain health and reduce Alzheimer’s disease.
 New research has found that the MIND diet is also able to reduce Parkinson’s disease.

 At the core of the DASH diet (Dietary Approaches to Stop Hypertension), reducing salt, fat, and sugar intake, along with avoiding red meat, is paired with a focus on lean meat, whole grain, vegetables, and berries.
 The Mediterranean diet favors whole grains, lean meats, beans, healthy fats such as olive oil, and fruits and vegetables.
 The emphasis of both diets on vegetables (especially the leafy greens of the DASH diet) and fruits provides antioxidants which help reduce the inflammation on the body and brain.
 The MIND diet has been hailed as one of the best ways to prevent neurodegeneration from disease likes Alzheimer’s, and now there is evidence to support that it can also help prevent Parkinson’s disease.